marrese/GetDataProject/README.md

 In combining data following steps are executed.
 * concatenate X files (train/test) with subject file (train/test) and Y files (train/test)
 * merge by row train and test dataset
-At this point there is a unique dataset containing subject, activities and observation.
-This is
+At this point there is a unique dataset containing subject, activities and observation in one place (xtot).
+This is used in the subsequent phase.

 ###5.4 Clean & merge data
+1. Since the project assignment requires only the use of tw type of observation, mean and std, the principal cleaning operation is to remove all useless variables (not mean, not std in their name).
+2. A second operation has been made to rename the activities in a more descriptive manner
+3. The same of above to appropriately label the data set with descriptive variable names

 ###5.5 Build the first Tidy dataset
+After a column resort in order to get a more readable dataset, finally the firts tidy dataset has been created (TidyDF1).

 ###5.6 Build the second Tidy dataset
+As requested, a second tidy dataset is generated from previous one by melting and casting function of reshape package.
+The first dataset if melted by activity and subject where measure variables are the observation, then the resulting dataframe is cast into a new independent dataset (TidyDF2) which contains the the average of each variable for each activity and each subject.